fpellizz/EasyInstall_Oracle12c/README.md

 - Download the install zip archive from [Oracle](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)

 ### Configure:
+To configure the installer you have to modify the properties in "_config.sh_" file
 - set the **SOURCEPATH** variable with the path in which you put the oracle zip archive for example if you copy linuxamd64_12102_database_se2_1of2.zip and linuxamd64_12102_database_se2_2of2.zip on /opt folder
 ```
 SOURCEPATH=/opt